procilon/pipe-ipc-java/README.md

 # Quickstart

-The library contains a simple IpcCommandExecutor implementation `EchoExecutor` that writes all of its input to its output.
+The library contains a simple IpcCommandExecutor implementation `EchoExecutor` that writes the given input data to its output stream.

 To see this working on a unix computer, take the following steps: